-We would like to spell out the qualities here which make earh program unique.
-We'11 try to highlight the most important If considerations.
-MOU have application that is especially important to you.
-WE you urge to the contact software author for detailed information.
+We would like to spell qualities here which make each We'11 try to program unique. highlight the most important considerations.
+If you application that is especially important to you, ME urge you to contact the software author detailed information.

-TELEWRITER is truly a state the art word processor.
+TELEWRITER is truly a the art word processor.
 Because it is the only machine language program now available, it has features others don't.
-In short. it 15 splendid program and well worth Input and coding sperial functions are a breeze.
-Editing is as easy and as fast as is typing, and you get true screen displays cursor controls to make all of this very simple.
-It is outstanding in every respect.
+In short, it splendid program and well worth cost.
+Input and coding special functions are a breeze.
+Editing as easy and as fast as is typing, and get true screen displays cursor controls to make all of It is outstanding very simple. every respect.

-TEXT EDITOR is the only one which allows variable the programs insert capabilities.
-This feature allows you to place a control code in the text and then "build" a You then type around the variables. a file of names and addresses. the variable insert prints "personalized" letters automatically.
-Of the Basic programs, its screen is most easy on the eues because the display for lower blacks of C350.
+TEXT EDITOR is the only the programs which allows variable insert capabilities.
+This feature allows you to place a control code in the text and then "build" a letter around the variables.
+You then a file of names and addresses. the variable insert prints "personalized" letters automatically.
+Of the Basic programs, its screen the most easy On eyes because blacks of the display CASP.

 C.C.
-WRITER has the best editor Basic programs. function Lineseeker is extremely efficient and its ability to allow edit without requiring re-tuping of a string is a big It also allows you to imbed
+WRITER has the best editor of the Basic programs.
+Lineseeker function i 5 extremely efficient and its ability to allow to edit without requiring HOL re-typing of a string is a big It also allows to imbed you